 From Marketing Speak To Developer Dialog

 The way you frame content matters as much as the content itself.
-Simple shifts equal massive retention:
+Small shifts, massive retention:

 - GitHub Stars on related repositories.